straw-hat-team/adr/adrs/8618797096/README.md

     }
     ```

-2. Or importing everything under a scope:
+* Importing everything under a scope:

     ```tsx
     import * as React from 'react';